IATI/D-Portal/dstore/README.md

 	node serv.js --cmd import --xmlfile "tmp/bd.xml"

-Populate the database from just the provided xml file, good for simple tests.
+Populate the database from just the named xml file which is good for simple tests.

+	../bin/import_bd_ug_hn

+This is a small script that clears the database and then downloads and imports data for Bangladesh, Uganda and Honduras.
+It's probably best to have a look at this script and see what it does rather than just run it blindly.

 Q